 The body lift can be an overwhelming procedure, but recovering from your body lift doesn’t have to be.
-Dr. Hueneke and his expert team are with you every step of the way to ensure you’re comfortable throughout your surgical experience.
+Dr. MaDan and his expert team are with you every step of the way to ensure you’re comfortable throughout your surgical experience.
 Because of this, they wanted to share with you some of their top tips to make your body lift recovery a breeze.

 Body Lift Recovery in General

 Because a typical body lift involves removing excess skin from multiple parts of the body, body lift recovery may take up to a few months.
 That being said, your immediate recovery period in which swelling and bruising dissipate should only take about four to six weeks.
 During this initial recovery period, it’s normal to feel some discomfort.
-We advise you to follow Dr. Hueneke’s post-operative instructions very carefully to help reduce any discomfort during this time.
+We advise you to follow Dr. MaDan’s post-operative instructions very carefully to help reduce any discomfort during this time.

 Tips to Make Your Body Lift Recovery Easier

 In addition to following post-operative care instructions and following-up with Dr. MaDan for your regular appointments, we recommend keeping the following in mind to help make your recovery a little easier.

 · Eat a Healthy, Low-Sodium Diet

 It’s no secret that sodium causes you to retain water.
 By indulging in your favorite high-sodium comfort foods following your procedure, you may actually hinder your recovery by inducing water retention and causing swelling to increase.
 Instead, we advise you to eat a healthy diet full of fresh fruits, vegetables and lean proteins to give your body the boost of nutrients it needs to keep your recovery going strong.

 · Ice Frequently